maschroeder-z/WebPart-Modern-Link-Presenter/README.md

   - **npm install**
   - **gulp serve**

-> Check your currenr Node version and installed SPFx-Framework version.
+> Check your current Node version and installed SPFx-Framework version.

 ## Features
 - Automatic creation of a list of stored links.